Register for Episode 4

 As they follow career trajectories defined by variety and near-constant change, learners and workers will weave in and out of education and work throughout their lives.
 Navigating that path requires skills, resources, and support networks, as well as comprehensive, integrated career guidance systems.

-Join JFF’s Clare Bertrand, director of Best Bet Services, and Stephen Yadzinski, acting general manager of JFFLabs, as they connect with Chris Motley, founder and CEO of Mentor Spaces, and Nitzan Pelman, CEO of Climb Hire, for an engaging conversation about career navigation across the education-to-work ecosystem, from K-12 to college and the workforce.
+Join JFF’s Clare Bertrand, director of Best Bet Services, and Alex Swartsel, deputy director of acceleration at JFFLabs, as they connect with Chris Motley, founder and CEO of Mentor Spaces, and Nitzan Pelman, CEO of Climb Hire, for an engaging conversation about career navigation across the education-to-work ecosystem, from K-12 to college and the workforce.

 Episode 1: "Advancing Equity in Postsecondary Education: How California Community Colleges Are Leading the Way"